 NARRATRICE

 Soutine brought an entire ox back from the slaughterhouse at la Villette and suspended it in his studio, on hooks.
 After a few days, it started to rot.
 To revive the colors, he threw fresh blood at it from time to time.
-He also painted the ox using a paintbrush before painting it on the canvas.
+He also painted the ox’s flesh itself using a paintbrush before painting its image on the canvas.

 TC : 04 31 43